noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 ## Quick Setup with GitHub CLI

-We will create a repository on GitHub for the tutorial using GitHub CLI. _Note: You can also use another method that you are more familiar with._
+We will create a new repository on GitHub for the tutorial.

+_Note: In this tutorial, we will use GitHub CLI.
+But you can also use another method that you are more familiar with._

-Below is the installation of GitHub CLI that you can follow directly on KillerCoda using Ubuntu.
+Below is the installation of GitHub CLI that you can follow directly on KillerCoda.
 Please open this [installation guide](https://github.com/cli/cli#installation) for other OS.

 ```
 # Add GitHub CLI source